bhoh/DBUploadTools/README.md

 # DBUploadTools
 This repository contains additional files and tools which are helpful/necessary for uploading JEC to the CMS conditions database(s).
-These tools are meant to augment those already contained within the JetMETCorrections/Modules package.
+These tools are meant to augment those already contained within the JetMETCorrections/Modules sub-package.
+In some cases these are new tools not included in JetMETCorrections/Modules and in some cases these are modified tools that already exist in that sub-package.